 What do scientists really do?
-Join the College of Natural Sciences Education & Outreach Center’s staff in exploring current scientific research activities in a variety of laboratory and outdoor field settings.
+Join the Natural Sciences Education & Outreach Center’s staff in exploring current scientific research activities in a variety of laboratory and outdoor field settings.
 The week’s activities focus on building the following skills:

 - Understanding the nature of science;